 Just like a lot of easy hikes around Kelowna, the Black Mountain Viewpoint is located in a pretty unlikely spot — suburbia.
 It’s totally surrounded by houses and is a surprising little pocket of nature with great views.
-Who said you had to get outta the city for a hike?
-Definitely not me!
-That’s actually what I love about poking around town for trails — you can have a great little microadventure and still go about your day like normal.
-Hiking doesn’t have to be an all-day affair to be wonderful.
+Who said you had to get outta the city to go hiking?
+That’s actually what I love about poking around town for trails — you can have a great little micro-adventure and still go about your day like normal.
+Hell, you could even go before work!
+Hiking doesn’t have to be an all-day affair.

 Black Mountain Viewpoint

-You’d be surprised how many trails there are around Kelowna that are basically unknown.
-Black Mountain Viewpoint is certainly one of those and I love that.
+You’d be surprised how many trails there are around Kelowna that are more or less unknown.
+Black Mountain Viewpoint is one of those and I love that.
 It means the trail is pretty much empty and that’s one of my all-time favourite things about a hike.
-I’m definitely an introvert and love exploring without feeling like I’m a damn sardine.
+I’m an introvert and love exploring without feeling like I’m a damn sardine.
 Anyone else?

 Even though I went on and on earlier about doing this trail in the morning, it’s a great hike any time of day.
 The first half is pretty exposed as you climb the hill, so if you’re hiking in the middle of the day you’ll probably get a little warm.
 Luckily, the exposed part isn’t too long, so you won’t be a total sweat-show by the end.
 Maybe.
 I make no promises, though.

-There are two trailheads for the Black Mountain Viewpoint trail.
+There are two trailheads for the Black Mountain Viewpoint hike.